 SEAMAP Real-time Plots for the year 2010

-Below the sixth preliminary data summary for the 2010 SEAMAP Summer Shrimp/Groundfish Survey in the northern Gulf of Mexico.
-This week's summary includes sampling from June 25 to July 5 by the Florida vessel Tommy Munro and from July 5 to July 11by the NMFS vessel Oregon II.
+Below is the fifth preliminary data summary for the 2010 SEAMAP Summer Shrimp/Groundfish Survey in the northern Gulf of Mexico.
+This week's summary includes sampling from June 26 to July 5 by the NMFS vessel Oregon II.
 Catch data from the Oregon II were taken with a 40-ft trawl.

 Plotted catch rates have been converted to pounds per hour for a 40-ft trawl (20-ft trawl x 2).
 Shrimp counts are heads-on.
 The squares on the charts are 10-minute grids.
 The number in each grid square is the average catch or count from all stations (may be one or more stations) that were sampled within a particular grid.
 The sampling stations were located randomly by depth zone.